nmeylan/nostalro-client/docs/internal/architecture.md

 grouped into co-access sub-structs (`Session`, `World`, `SpriteCaches`, `AssetHandles`, `EffectKeys`, `Schedulers`, `CombatState`, `Companions`, `PendingCasts`, `PendingConfirms`, `HoverState`, `Prefs`, `Broadcast`) so a method can borrow one group without borrowing the whole struct.
-That partial borrowing is what let the dialog-result `Rc<Cell<...>>` workarounds be deleted;
-`grep -c 'Rc<.*Cell' client/src/game_state.rs` is 0.

 The per-frame UI orchestration is not on `GameState`.
 It is a free function, `build_in_game_ui(game: &mut GameState, windows: &mut Windows, ui, ...)` in